alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 * A private in-person conversation between a member of the research team and the individual(s) involved.
   In this case, the person who has the conversation will provide a written summary for record keeping.
 * A private written reprimand from a member of the research team to the individual(s) involved.
-  In this case, the research team member will deliver that reprimand to the individual(s) over email, cc'ing Kirstie Whitaker for record keeping.
+  In this case, the research team member will deliver that reprimand to the individual(s) over email, cc'ing Martin O'Reilly for record keeping.
 * A public announcement of an incident, ideally in the same venue that the violation occurred (such as on the listserv for a listserv violation; and GitHub for a GitHub violation).
   The committee may choose to publish this message elsewhere for posterity.
 * An imposed "time out" from online spaces.
-  Kirstie Whitaker will communicate this "time out" to the individual(s) involved.
+  Martin O'Reilly will communicate this "time out" to the individual(s) involved.
 * A permanent or temporary ban from some or all Turing Way project spaces (like on GitHub, online calls or in-person events).
   The research team will maintain records of all such bans so that they may be reviewed in the future, extended to a Code of Conduct safety team as it is built, or otherwise maintained.
   If a member of the community is removed from an event they will not be reimbursed for any part of the event that they miss.